03 Sep Broke-Ass Vegas: How to do Las Vegas on the Cheap

 If it’s your first time in Sin City and you want the proper Vegas experience, I would advise you to stay at a nice casino hotel directly on the Strip- we’re talking Mandalay Bay, MGM Grand, Aria, The Cosmopolitan, Bellagio, Planet Hollywood, Caesar’s, The Mirage, The Venetian, The Palazzo, Wynn etc.

-However, if you’re not too fussed about your accommodation (after all it’s only a place to rest your head right?) then try some of the cheaper hotels on the strip such as Excalibur, Luxor, New York New York, Monte Carlo, Paris, Flamingo, Harrah’s, Bally’s, Imperial Palace etc.
+However, if you’re not too fussed about your accommodation (after all it’s only a place to rest your head right?) then try some of the cheaper hotels on the strip such as Excalibur, Luxor, New York New York, Paris, Harrah’s, Bally’s etc.

-If this is a repeat visit to Vegas, you’re on a tight budget and you just want a bed to sleep in, I recommend Bill’s Gamblin’ Hall– not only does it offer some of the cheapest rates in Vegas, it’s also slap bang in the centre of the Strip, opposite Caesar’s Palace.
-It doesn’t have a swimming pool or the facilities of a resort hotel, but you can use the pool next door at the Flamingo.
+If this is a repeat visit to Vegas, you’re on a tight budget and you just want a bed to sleep in, I recommend The Flamingo or The Cromwell Hotel & Casino – not only do they offer some of the best value rates in Vegas, they’re also slap bang in the centre of the Strip, opposite Caesar’s Palace.
+The Flamingo has a really fun pool, and while it may not be as “ritzy” as some of the other hotels, the party is always fun.

 Of course you don’t have to stay on the Strip if you don’t want to.
 You can get some great rates if you stay Downtown at hotels such as The Golden Nugget, The Gold Spike, the Fremont Hotel etc.